- This event has passed.

 Clemson: On a Certain Human Passion: Regulating Hatred on Campus and Beyond

-On March 10, 2022, the Lyceum Program at Clemson University will be hosting Robert C. Bartlett for a lecture on human passions and hate speech:
+On March 10, 2022, the Lyceum Program at Clemson University hosted Robert C. Bartlett for a lecture on human passions and hate speech:

 Philosophers ancient and modern have agreed that we must understand the human passions if we are going to understand ourselves.
 Lately, one among these passions has received a lot of attention, on campuses and in courtrooms, and seems to be the root or expression of our gravest difficulties as a country: hatred.
 No less than the President of the United States has said that it has no place here.
 But what precisely is it, can it really be done away with, and how ought those who care for colleges and universities begin to think about the regulation of it, especially in the form of “hate speech”prohibitions?